Macro shot of a sprayed design on a cardboard

 Stenciling is very easy.
 However, to ensure it works as well as possible and you achieve exactly the result you want, there are a few small things to keep in mind.
 Below, we have summarized some hints and tips for you.

-Cool stencil look or razor-sharp edges
+Cool stencil look or

-Material Thickness
+Material thickness

-Thicker is better, right?
+The thicker, the better, right?
 Au contraire, mon frère!

 §D-Zahl 2021 mit Schablonenstatistiken